 Trigeminal neuralgia is an inflammation of the trigeminal nerve which carries sensations from the face to the brain.
-As a result there is an intense and chronic facial pain especially on the right side.
-Trigeminal neuralgia causes a severe pain even with simple activities such as brushing teeth or applying makeup, affecting the daily life.
+As a result, there is intense and chronic facial pain, especially on the right side.
+Trigeminal neuralgia causes severe pain even with simple activities such as brushing teeth or applying makeup, affecting daily life.

-The condition begins as mild attacks which last for short time and progresses to long lasting, and searing pain which occurs more frequently.
-Usually, it lasts for few seconds to minutes or hours.
+The condition begins as mild attacks which last for a short time and progresses to long-lasting, and searing pain which occurs more frequently.
+Usually, it lasts for a few seconds to minutes or hours.
 However, uncontrolled trigeminal neuralgia can become chronic but is not life-threatening.

 One or more of the following symptoms are exhibited by the patients with trigeminal neuralgia:

 If there is facial pain, especially for prolonged periods which is recurring and does not get relieved with over-the-counter pain-relieving medicines such as paracetamol, then consult the doctor.

 In most of the cases, the exact of cause trigeminal neuralgia is not known.
 The possible causes include:

 A wide variety of daily activities can trigger pain in patients with trigeminal neuralgia.
 These include:

 Although trigeminal neuralgia affects people of any age group, it is more common in people older than 60 years.
 The other factors which increase the chances of developing trigeminal neuralgia are: